-Hampaen and Tetsworth Schools Tederation Caring friendships • R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharinginterests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these Danie attal situations and how to seek help and advice from others, if needed Respectful relationships • R12 the importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs • R13 practical steps they can take in a range of different contexts to improve or support respectful relationships • R14 the conventions of coutesy and manners • R15 the importance of self-respect and how this links to their own happiness • R16 that in school and in wider societythey can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority • R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help • R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive • R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online • R20 that people sometimes behave differently online, including by pretending to be All of these aspects are covered in relationships someone they are not. lessons within the Puzzles in Hampden and Tetsworth Schools Tederation R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
-R22 the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+. .
+Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognize who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful relationships R12 the importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of courtesy and manners R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
+R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
+All of these aspects are covered in lessons within the Puzzles • Relationships

+R22 the rules and principles for keeping safe online, how to recognize risks, harmful content and contact, and how to report them.
 R23 how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
 R24 how information and data is shared and used online.
-Relationships Changing Me Celebrating Difference Being safe R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+Changing Me Celebrating Difference Being safe R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
 R26 about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
 R27 that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
 R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
-R29 how to recognise and report feelings of being unsafe or feeling bad about any adult.
+R29 how to recognize and report feelings of being unsafe or feeling bad about any adult.
 R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard, R31 how to report concerns or abuse, and the vocabulary and confidence needed to do so.
 R32 where to get advice e.g. family, school and/or other sources.
-All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference
+All of these aspects are covered in lessons within the Puzzles